Table of Contents

 Custom Installations

 For version 5 and up, you can modify the portal name, favicon and logo as you wish.
-The package installer is to provide a shortcut and simplifies the installation process.
+The package installer is to provide a shortcut and simplify the installation process.
 You can change favicon and logo files, as long as they are proper PNG format.

-Changing the file extension for other image types to .png will not allow you to use that image.
+Changing the file extension for other image types .png will not allow you to use that image.
 You need to use an image converter to make sure your image is correctly formatted as a .png.

 {